sclorg/varnish-container/README.md

     ```
 * **CentOS based image**

-    This image is available on DockerHub.
+    This image is available on Quay.io.
 To download it run:

     ```
     $ podman pull quay.io/centos7/varnish-6-centos7
     ```

-    To build a Varnish image from scratch run:
+    To build a CentOS Varnish image from scratch run:

     ```
     $ git clone --recursive https://github.com/sclorg/varnish-container.git